guntasrikanth/guntasrikanth/README.md

 ## About me

-Recent graduate with a burning passion for web development.
+Transitioning into the tech world with a background in Customer Service.
+Passionate for web development.
 Eager to learn, collaborate, and grow within the tech community.
 Excited about the endless possibilities of coding.
+Enthusiastic about contributing to open source projects and learning from the vibrant tech community.

 You can reach me **guntasrikanth@gmail.com**